KavinduPiyumal/sis-express/API_TESTING_GUIDE.md

-# API Testing Guide with cURL Commands
+# API Testing Guide (Updated for HttpOnly Cookie JWT Auth)

 This document provides comprehensive cURL commands to test all APIs in the Student Information System.